PietropaoloFrisoni/Star-spinfoam-model/README.md

 - "node_1"                       ---> It must be an integer between 1 and 20.
 It refers to the first node for the computation of volumes correlations

 - "node_2"                       ---> It must be an integer between 1 and 20.
 It refers to the second node for the computation of volumes correlations

+*[entropy operator flags]* = [compute_entropy, [nodes_in_subsystem]]

+- "compute_entropy"              ---> If "true" computes the entropy of the specified subsystem for such configuration

+- "[nodes_in_subsystem]"         ---> It must be a vector of integers between 1 and 20, with maximum length equal to 20.
+It specifies the nodes in the subsystem

 ## Example of usage: